 No, only for the cafe.

-Fabulous on a hot summer’s dayl.
-This beach becomes very busy due to its vast expanse of sands and stunning location, looking out to Llanddwyn.
-With its gleaming lighthouse and the Snowdonia mountains.
+Fabulous on a hot summer’s day.
+The beach becomes very busy and it’s a stunning location – looking out towards Llanddwyn with the gleaming white lighthouse and Snowdonia mountains in the background.

-Dwynwen lived in solitude on Llanddwyn in the 5th Century, after falling in love with Maelon, a young man whom she was never to marry, when he was turned to ice.
+Dwynwen lived in solitude on Llanddwyn in the 5th Century.
+After falling in love with Maelon, a young man whom she was never to marry after he was turned to ice.

 There’s a large car park adjacent to the beach.
 It’s down a long forest road.
 Pay at the machine (no overnight).